pirocorp/Object-Oriented-Design/13. DDD/README.md

   Eric Evans

 - Model a **single subdomain** at a time
+  - Divide and Conquer - By separating the problem into separate subdomains, we can tackle each problem independently.
+We are making the problem much easier to solve.
     - Purchase materials - `tasks`, `ubiquitous language`, `unique problems`
     - Engineering - `tasks`, `ubiquitous language`, `unique problems`
     - Manage employees - `tasks`, `ubiquitous language`, `unique problems`
     - Marketing - `tasks`, `ubiquitous language`, `unique problems`
     - Sales - `tasks`, `ubiquitous language`, `unique problems`

-- Divide and Conquer - By separating the problem into separate subdomains, we can tackle each problem independently.
-We are making the problem much easier to solve.
   - Modeling - How you decipher and design each subdomain.
+- Implementation of subdomains
+  - **Separation of Concerns** - plays an important role in implementing subdomains

 ## Goals of DDD